mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify the confirmation tag in the GroupInfo using the derived confirmation key and the `confirmed_transcript_hash` from the GroupInfo.

+* Use the confirmed transcript hash and confirmation tag to compute the interim transcript hash in the new state.

 ## Ratchet Tree Extension